Metamora; or, The Last of the Wampanoags: Metamora and the Indian Removal Act

 Opening only one year before the passage of Andrew Jackson’s Indian Removal Act, Metamoras depiction of a scorned and violent savage against English settler victims raises questions about the motives of both Forrest and Stone.
 In an essay analyzing the issue, Scott Martin discusses the possible relationship between the time of release and Jackson’s Indian removal policy, he discusses that many recent interpretations of the play and the way Forrest portrays Metamora concluded that it was tactical.
 Considering the play happened to premiere right around when the Southeastern tribes' future became a prevalent issue in congressional debates.
 As well a big talking point in society, these interpretations believe that this was purposeful timing and acting.
 Mark Mallett argues that Forrest's partiality to the Democratic Party, and to Jackson, was the driving force behind Metamora.
 “Forrest’s play,” he asserts, “brought the Democrat’s message back into the theatre... effectively distracting public attention from the horrors of the government’s Indian Removal campaign.”
 However, others contend that Metamora was simply a vehicle for Forrest's career and a story that suited the romantic ideals of its audience.
 Mallet discusses the fact that there may be an overemphasis of political and racial ideology when analyzing the relationship between Metamora and Jackson's Indian policy that can blur the context of the relationship rather than clarify it.
 When trying to understand Metamoras place in antebellum culture, scholars are quick in trying to detect attempts to engineer political advantage in art and popular culture from this period.
-Mallets believes these scholars should stop and rethink their interpretations.
+Scott Martin believes these scholars should stop and rethink their interpretations.